 The world is quickly waking up to the possibilities of voice over internet protocol (VoIP).
-The technology which allows phone calls to be made over an internet connection is being taken up by households and businesses alike.
+The technology which allows phone calls and video conferencing to happen over an internet connection is being taken up by households and businesses alike.

-There’s little wonder given the cost-saving and other benefits that VoIP provides.
+There’s little wonder given the cost-saving and other benefits that VoIP provides when compared to traditional phone systems.
 If you’ve been thinking about pulling the trigger on VoIP but aren’t sure how to go about it, this guide is for you.
 Read on to learn all about how to set up a VoIP server at home or in your office.

 Before we get to either, it’s worth mentioning the components which you may need.
 Some are only needed for in-office installation and others for installation at home.
 Where relevant, we’ll point out which is which.
 Generally, though, the following are five things you need to get started with VoIP:

 - An Internet Connection – It seems obvious, but you can’t make calls over the internet without an internet connection.
-If you’re installing VoIP at home, you don’t need to worry too much about connection speed.
+If you’re installing VoIP at home, you don’t need to worry too much about connection speed for your phone service.
 With a small business VoIP system, the strength of the connection is more important.
-The higher the number of calls your firm deals with, the more bandwidth needed for VoIP.
+The higher the number of calls your firm deals with, the more bandwidth needed for your VoIP services.